WHY WE MUST KEEP FIGHTING FOR A FREE PRESS

 And after 30 days, if you feel that this print is not what you expected you can use the ‘Sight Unseen Guarantee’.

 We will refund your money in full without asking any questions with a smile.

 Just send us an email and we will be happy to sort out the refund process immediately.

 - Certificate of Authenticity

 - Ready To Hang Frame (worth £24.95)

-Guardian Of The Press is for anti-Trump print collectors who support Meryl Streep’s brave and necessary challenge against censorships that are targetted the freedom of journalism.
+Guardian Of The Press is for anti-Trump art collectors who support Meryl Streep’s brave and necessary challenge against censorships that are targeting the freedom of journalism.